Reviews You Can Rely On

 Measured Weight 37.8 lb

 With the throttle fully depressed, we zipped around flat surfaces at 20 miles per hour (although, naturally, steeper hills saw a big speed reduction).
 Only a few scooters we tested go faster, and not by much.
 The cruise control feature gave our thumbs a break.
-Surprisingly, all this power comes from a 500-watt motor that rivals the performance of pricer (and heavier) models containing larger 900- to 1000-watt motors.
+Surprisingly, all this power comes from a 500-watt motor that rivals the performance of pricier (and heavier) models containing larger 900- to 1000-watt motors.
 The dual braking system stopped us in 19 feet.
-As our reviewer wrote, “It did not have the best braking performance, but I feel it would meet most people's needs.”
+One reviewer notes, “It did not have the best braking performance, but I feel it would meet most people's needs.”
 Tug at the hand lever, and the electronic antilocking braking system and rear disc brake will engage, providing a smooth and controlled slowdown.

 If you're looking for a well-rounded commuter scooter to provide a powerful, fun, and reliable ride, the G4 is an excellent choice.